vcpavao/DataScience/README.md

-# DataScience
+# Data Science
-Files for CSC 1930 - Exploring Data Science
+Collection of files for Villanova's CSC 1930: Exploring Data Science course.
+Most assignments were completed using Python 3 in Anaconda Notebook.